Bitvis VIP Specification Coverage

 Maximum length of each line in any CSV file. (i.e. max number of characters for all values and separators in total)

-The specification coverage implementation uses three new message IDs, as described in the table below.
+The Specification Coverage implementation uses three new message IDs, as described in the table below.
 All message Ids are located in uvvm_util adaptations package.
-The specification coverage implementation uses the shared message id panel for all logging.
+The Specification Coverage implementation uses the shared message id panel for all logging.

 Message Id